 Woman officer to lead IAF contingent at Bastille Day parade

-The 269-member tri-services marching contingent on Thursday left for France in two C-17 heavy-lifters from a frontline air base in Gujarat
+A woman officer of the Indian Air Force will lead IAF?s marching contingent at the Bastille Day parade in France on July 14.
+Prime Minister Narendra Modi will be the guest of honour.
+The marching contingents of the army and navy, along with an army band, will also participate in France?s National Day parade.
+The Indian contingent will be led by Squadron Leader Sindhu Reddy.
+Three Rafale fighter jets of IAF will also take part in the fly-past during the parade.
+Both India and France are celebrating 25 years of strategic partnership.

-NEW DELHI: A woman officer of the Indian Air Force will lead the IAF’s marching contingent at the Bastille Day parade in France on July 14, which will be attended by Prime Minister Narendra Modi as the guest of honour, officials aware of the matter said on Thursday.
+New Delhi A woman officer of the Indian Air Force will lead IAF’s marching contingent at the Bastille Day parade in France on July 14, which will be attended by Prime Minister Narendra Modi as the guest of honour, officials aware of the matter said on Thursday.

 The marching contingents of the army and the navy along with an army band are also taking part in France’s National Day parade alongside their French counterparts, the officials said.

-The 269-member tri-services marching contingent on Thursday left for France in two C-17 heavy-lifters from a frontline air base in Gujarat.
-Three Rafale fighter jets of the IAF will also take part in the fly past during the parade, an official statement said.
-The Rafale jets, a C-17 heavy-lifter and an Il-78 refueller will leave for France on Friday.
+The 269-member tri-services marching contingent on Thursday left for France in two C-17 heavy-lifters from a front-line air base in Gujarat.
+Three Rafale fighter jets of IAF will also take part in the fly-past during the parade, an official statement said.
+The Rafale jets, a C-17 heavy-lifter, and an Il-78 refueller will leave for France on Friday.

-The 68-member IAF contingent taking part in the parade will be led by Squadron Leader Sindhu Reddy, who is a Mi-17 pilot, said one of the officials cited above.
-Reddy had led the 144-member IAF contingent at this year’s Republic Day parade in Delhi.
+The 68-member IAF contingent taking part in the parade will be led by Squadron Leader Sindhu Reddy, who is an Mi-17 pilot, said one of the officials cited above.
+Reddy led the 144-member IAF contingent at this year’s Republic Day parade in Delhi.

 The army contingent will be led by Captain Aman Jagtap, while the naval contingent will be headed by Commander Vrat Baghel, the statement said.